 The best solution, therefore, seems to be to make the village credit societies undertake the supply of agricultural requisites.
-As seen above, even at present, the village credit societies have been authorised by their bye-laws to undertake agricultural supply but they have done very little supply business hitherto.
+As seen above, even at present, the village credit societies have been authorised by their bye-laws to undertake agricultural supply, but they have done very little supply business hitherto.
 This is because the majority of their members are small farmers, among whom there is little effective demand for such things as fertilisers and costly implements.
 During recent years, the use of better seeds, of chemical manures, of oil-cakes, and of improved implements, such as iron ploughs, seed drills and bullock-hoes, has been spreading, especially in the wet areas; but the more solvent farmers who buy these things have kept away from the village credit societies, as these societies have been organized on the basis of unlimited liability.
-The correct line of advance is, therefore, to reorganize the village credit society on a limited liability basis, to bring within its abmit all the landowners in the village, and to make it an agency for the supply of better seed, better manure, and improved implements at reasonable prices.
-The reorganized village credit society should not content itself merely with the supply of these requirements, but should play a leading part in the campaign for intensive cultivation and should become a propagandist agency for the spread of improvements among the smaller ryots.
+The correct line of advance is, therefore, to reorganize the village credit society on a limited liability basis, to bring within its ambit all the landowners in the village, and to make it an agency for the supply of better seed, better manure, and improved implements at reasonable prices.
+The reorganized village credit society should not content itself merely with the supply of these requirements, but should play a leading part in the campaign for intensive cultivation and should become a propagan. dist agency for the spread of improvements among the smaller ryots)9 to seek.

-Consumers' co-operation in rural areas :--Consumers' co-operation, with a few exceptions, has made little headway in India, and in the rural areas it is almost unknown.
-The reasons are not far to seek.
 The villages in India are relatively more self-sufficient than the villages in the West; the standard of living of the people in the rural areas is extremely low and the few things that the villagers need, such as clothes, kerosene oil, matches and spices are bought in the local shandies.
 Again, consumers' co-operation can be successful only when it is confined to persons with a settled periodical income, and the income from agriculture is extremely irregular.
 It is also difficult to ensure that societies in the rural areas are efficiently managed and supervised.